This post is also available in: Čeština

 Time needed: 1 hour 40 minutes (one way)

-Getting there: You will need a car (rent one with Sixt) – there is an option to hike back to the starting point using a shorter route than along the whole coast.
+Getting there: You will need a car (search for a car rental) – there is an option to hike back to the starting point using a shorter route than along the whole coast.

 Where to eat: Coste Mor Restaurant right by the Saint-Guirec beach serving all possible fish and seafood dishes, including a stingray.
 An array of sweet/savory crepes is on the menu too.